Killing of journalists in the Gaza war: Killing of Wael Dahdouh's family

 Several members of the family of Al Jazeera Arabics Gaza bureau chief Wael Dahdouh were killed in an Israeli airstrike on 25 October in the Nuseirat refugee camp, south of Wadi Gaza, where they had been sheltering after following the Israeli order for Palestinian civilians to move south from northern Gaza.
 Al Jazeera condemned the killings, calling it an "indiscriminate attack".
 Dahdouh, speaking to Al Jazeera, said "There is no safe place in Gaza at all".
 The Israeli army confirmed it had conducted an airstrike in the area near where Dahdouh's family had been sheltering, saying they were targeting "Hamas terrorist infrastructure".
 Dahdouh himself was later injured in an Israeli missile strike in Khan Younis while covering the Haifa School airstrike.

 Dahdouh's son Hamza al-Dahdouh, also a journalist, was killed with a colleague by an Israeli airstrike on their vehicle in Khan Younis on 7 January 2024.
 Reporters Without Borders stated it appeared a single rocket had fallen on Dahdouh's car.
 The IDF said that the pair were traveling with a "terror operative" who was operating a drone and that they "identified and struck a terrorist who operated an aircraft in a way that put IDF forces at risk".
 According to the Washington Post, the IDF changed their statement the following day, when IDF spokesperson Daniel Hagari said that their use of a drone to film made them appear to be terrorists.
 After a March 2024 investigation, The Washington Post concluded that there were "no indications" that Dahdouh had been "operating as anything other than a journalist that day" because experts said there was no evidence of any "military deployments or militant activity" in the vicinity of the rubble that eleven journalists had traveled from Rafah to report on after an Israeli airstrike earlier in the day.
 In a statement, US Secretary of State Antony Blinken stated he was "deeply sorry" for the "unimaginable loss".
 Wael Dahdouh stated, "Hamza was not part of me.
 He was all of me."

 Alleged membership in Hamas

 Israel has claimed on multiple occasions that the journalists it has killed were affiliated with militant groups.
+The Intelligence and Terrorism Information Center, which is linked to Israeli military intelligence, asserted that about 60 percent of the journalists killed in Gaza had such affiliations, based on open sources and alleged Hamas documents retrieved by Israeli forces.

-The Committee to Protect Journalists has expressed doubts about these allegations.
-The Al Jazeera Media Network also rejected Israel's "unfounded allegations" against its journalists.
+The Al Jazeera Media Network rejected Israel's "unfounded allegations" against its journalists.
 Reporters Without Borders found inconsistencies with Israel's allegations and stated, "Journalists are not terrorists and the mere publication of these documents doesn’t constitute proof of their affiliation nor does it give Israel the license to kill."

+The Committee to Protect Journalists also expressed doubts about the allegations, but later began a review of its list of killed journalists and removed 27 names after Hamas and Palestinian Islamic Jihad released obituaries identifying them as combatants.